GA Mentorship Awards

 Selection Criteria

 The Graduate Student Peer Mentor Award recognizes graduate and professional students who have demonstrated excellence in mentoring and advising of either undergraduate students or other graduate student peers.
 The selection committee encourages nominators to focus on specific stories and situations in which the nominee demonstrated mentoring which went above and beyond the norm.
-Examples of nomination letter topics include:
+Nominees are evaluated based on these criteria:

 1. How has the nominee provided outstanding personal support and development to the nominator(s)?